alexander-pick/MKMTool/README.md

 Bug-fixes:
 + MinPrice from mystock.csv was taken into account only if no price update was computed.
 Now it will always be checked even just against the current price.
 + Fixed crashes when Checking for Cheap Deals by wantlist when article in wantlist had "Any" as isFoil, isSigned or isAltered.
++ Fixed View Inventory using "S/T-Chinese" as language names instead of "Simplified/Traditional Chinese" (which are the only names recognized when importing a CSV)

 <details><summary><i>Show older changelogs</i></summary>
 <p>